-3.1 In brief, the applicant seeks to licence the premises for the sale or supply of alcohol as shown below (off sales only).
-An extract of the relevant pages from the new application form is attached at Annexe 1..
+3.1 In brief, the applicant seeks to licence the premises for the provision of Regulated Entertainment (live & recorded music), Late Night Refreshment and the sale or supply of alcohol as shown below.
+An extract of the relevant pages from the new application form is attached at Annexe 1.